wingED-III/Automate_Scripts/README.md

-# Python_Scripts
+# Scripts
 Things that might help life easier
-1 time used + some automate scripts.
+1-time used + some automate scripts.